jeanbza/jadekler.github.io/_posts/2019-11-18-binary-search-tree-runtime-complexity.md

 This is easily observable: each level has 2 times the number of nodes as the last, since each node has 2 children (except the leaf nodes, which have 0).

 What if we knew the amount of nodes, but not the height?
-We can get the height with,
+We can rework the formula we just came up with to give us height using number of nodes,

 $$
 \begin{align*}